|

 but a plutocracy owned and governed by the wealthy.
 The cure, the only possible

-wealth-serving, self-serving constitution that the aristocratic founders
+correctly altering the constitution that the aristocratic founders

 created.